 - Dry season or wet season, if you are hiking, have socks that will wick sweat and moisture!
 The humidity is REAL.

 - Breathable Shirts and shorts

-- Again, humidity is real year-round.
-Cotton isn’t friendly in these conditions.
+- Again, humidity is real year-round, and cotton isn’t friendly in these conditions.
 Make sure to have clothes that dry quickly!
-I actually found affordable options that were comfortable and held up well for me at Old Navy of all places.
+I actually found affordable options that were comfortable and held up well for me at Old Navy, of all places.

-- Even in the coldest months, there are hot springs to soak in!
-Bring your swimmies and your cover-ups!
+- Even in the coldest months, there are hot springs to soak in, so bring your swimmies and your cover-ups!

 - Water-roof Sandals

-- I brought my Keen sandals.
-Someone brought Tevas and another brought their Chacos.
-Whatever your choice, pack sandals that are waterproof, comfortable and have a back strap.
-You’ll get tired of your hiking boots and these are a great alternative!
+- I brought my Keen sandals, Fran brought Tevas and Liz brought her Chacos; whatever your choice, pack sandals that are waterproof, comfortable and have a back strap because you’ll get tired of your hiking boots and these are a great alternative!

 - Don’t think I really have to explain this one